Moulberry/AxiomDocumentation/src/advanced/commands.md

 ## Compatible commands

 `//pos1` and `//pos2` are part of Axiom, but are intended to be used alongside WorldEdit.

-## Multiplayer Commands

-### /axiompaperdebug [permission]

-- Used to check whether the player has the provided [permission](/multiplayer/permissions.md) and returns true/false.
+They expand the provided corner point to the player's position.